markraley/versioned-polymorphic-buffers/README.md

 cards left 0
 ```

-Example 4 demonstrates a deck stacked by release 1 (vpc version 1) being read by a release 2 program as expected.
-Example 5 shows a release 2 stack cannot be read by a release one program and instead displays version errors as expected.
-Example 5 is a language interop test within release 2.
-Comparing the stacked deck size from example 3 and 6, there is a substantial decrease in file size from 113 bytes to 24 bytes because of the Card.name data removal from the message/file.
+Example 4 demonstrates a deck stacked by release 1 (vpc version 1) being read by a release 2 program successfully as expected.
+Example 5 shows that a release 2 stack cannot be read by a release 1 program and instead displays version errors as expected.
+Example 6 is a language interop test within release 2.
+Comparing the stacked deck size from example 3 and 6 - there is a substantial decrease in file size for a 5 card stack from 113 bytes to 24 bytes as a result of removing the Card.name data from the message/file.
 This demonstrates interoperability between versions.

 ### TODO